Sankalp555/banking_app/README.md

 List of User and their credentials :-

-1) sbi@gmail.com , "test123"
+1) sbi@gmail.com , password is "test123", Account Number is "test00001"
-2) axis@gmail.com, "test123"
+2) axis@gmail.com, password is "test123", Account Number is "test00002"
-3) pnb@gmail.com, "test123"
+3) pnb@gmail.com, password is  "test123", Account Number is "test00003"

+For Login, Email and password will be needed and To send Money, Account number will be needed.

-For Testing Team Convenience, I have dpeloyed the application on Heroku which is on below url.
+For Testing Team Convenience, I have deployed the application on Heroku which is on below url.
  ->  https://banking-app555.herokuapp.com/payment_transactions

  One can directly go to above URL, Use above user's credentials and use the app.
 Enjoy !!